 Product returns, consisting principally of stock rotation, are recorded as a reduction of revenues and represented approximately 4 percent and 6 percent of consolidated revenues in the second quarter of fiscal years 1999 and 1998, respectively.
 The decrease in product returns as a percentage of revenues is primarily due to the Company's continued focus on channel inventory management and sell through sales activities and programs.
-Although product returns decreased as a percentage of consolidated revenues, comparing the second quarter of fiscal year 1999 to the same period in the prior year, management anticipates that the level of product returns in future periods will continue to be impacted by the timing of new products.
+Although product returns decreased as a percentage of consolidated revenues, comparing the second quarter of fiscal year 1999 to the same period in the prior year, management anticipates that the level of product returns in future periods will continue to be impacted by the timing of new product releases, as well as the quality and market acceptance of new products.